Setting the time zone, date and time requires root privileges; use

 To check the NTP peer status:

-You can change the source interface that NTP uses if you want to use something other than the default of eth0.
-Edit
+You can change the source interface that NTP uses if you want to use an interface other than eth0, which is the default.

 NTP Default Configuration